AI Assistance Reduces Persistence and Hurts Independent Performance: Introduction

 Our results are notable on two fronts.
 First, while concern about AI-induced deskilling has grown, prior evidence has been largely correlational \citep{budzyn2025endoscopist, gerlich2025ai} or limited to small samples \citep{kosmyna2025your, shen2026ai}.
-Here, through a series of randomized controlled trials on human-AI interactions, \textbf{we provide the first large-scale causal evidence of this effect}.
+Recent RCT-based work has begun to establish causal evidence: \cite{bastani2025generative} found that GPT-4 assistance during math practice degraded later unaided performance in high school students, though a scaffolded tutor condition partially mitigated this harm; \cite{barcaui2025chatgpt} similarly showed lasting performance decrements after AI-assisted coursework in undergraduates.
+Our work builds on and extends this emerging causal literature through a series of randomized controlled trials spanning multiple task domains and population samples beyond educational setting.
 Second, \textbf{we demonstrate how AI can result in loss of motivation and persistence}.
 A rich body of literature in cognitive science and education has shown that the capacity to regulate effort and persist through difficulty is foundational to effective learning, and is among the strongest predictors of long-term academic achievement, workforce adaptability, and resilience \citep{metcalfe1999hot, duckworth2007grit, maddux200931, metcalfe2009metacognitive, andersson2011role, bjork2011making, kapur2014productive, guiso2016long, mooradian2016perspiration}.
-Our results suggest that AI assistance erodes precisely these capacities. \textbf{People do not merely become worse at tasks, but they also stop trying.} If such effects accumulate over months and years of AI use, we may end up creating a generation of learners who have lost the disposition to struggle productively without technological support.
+Our results suggest that AI assistance erodes precisely these capacities. \textbf{People do not merely become worse at tasks, but they also stop trying -- particularly when they use AI to obtain direct answers.} We urge caution in interpreting these results as broad evidence that AI lowers persistence and independent ability for all tasks; nonetheless, at minimum, our findings suggest that AI assistance displaces the very practice opportunities through which people develop lasting competence, a concern echoed in recent perspectives on AI use in medical training~\citep{ke2026ai}.

 Yet these findings need not be cause for pessimism.
 Rather, they point toward a clear design imperative: AI systems should optimize for long-term human capability and autonomy, a goal that cannot be achieved by surface-level interventions \citep{collins2024building, sucholutsky2025using}.
 This requires rethinking how AI systems are built to collaborate with humans, and just as the best human collaborators know when not to help, so too should AI.